 For older children and teens, play-based activities and expressive/creative arts can help them open up more comfortably.
 I often use sand tray therapy as a modality for them to process traumatic and stressful events in a safer way.
 Since trauma and other negative memories are often stored in our right brain, having a right-brain based activity like sand tray works to help calm and regulate.

 Children and adolescents today face many stressors that can be challenging and sometimes overwhelming for them.
 Expressive and creative arts therapies may include art techniques, movement, writing and even music.
 They can be so helpful for these issues- we can even do some of them within family therapy so parents / caregivers can share in this fun yet therapeutic experience!

-Another area I am including more in my practice are nature-based activities to incorporate within my play, sand tray and expressive therapies.
+Another area I am including more in my practice are nature-based activities to incorporate within my play, sand tray and expressive therapies, which I call Nature Play Therapy.
 As we spend more and more time indoors with electronics and less time outside, we are seeing stress and other mental health concerns increase.
-I truly believe nature is God's way to help us find healing- and research is supporting this concept more all the time.
-So I endeavor to bring it to my young clients when I can and work with therapeutically as well as encourage them to go outside and play!
-Since movement is another treatment strategy that can help deal with stress, playing outside is a win-win!
+Research is supporting the healing power of nature more all the time.
+So I endeavor to bring it to my clients when I can and work with therapeutically as well as encourage them to go outside and play!
+Since movement is another treatment strategy that can help deal with stress, playing outsidein nature is a win-win!